thoughtbot/ios-on-rails/release/ios-on-rails.md

 	- (void)createCurrentUserWithCompletionBlock:
 		(void (^)(NSError *error))block;

 The type of our parameter for this method is a block, which we declare here with `(void (^)(NSError *error))`.
 Declaring a block as our parameter type is similar to how we declare other parameter types like `(NSString *)`, where the word following the type is the name of the parameter.
-This block has a return type of `void` and an argument of type `NSError` so we can check if the POST completed with an error.
+This block has a return type of `void` and one argument of type `NSError` so we can check if the POST completed with an error.

 It makes sense to typedef a new name for our completion block so that we can refer to it more easily, especially if we plan on using this block type again.
 Typedef-ing allows us to define a new name for an existing type, which in this case will be the new name `HUMRailsClientErrorCompletionBlock` for the block type `(void (^)(NSError *error))`.
 Place this typedef above the interface in HUMRailsClient.h: